-The most popular fusion food in Peruvian cuisine is one that is based on various influences.
+The most popular Peruvian fusion food is one that is based on various influences.
 The main influences include Chinese, Japanese, African, Italian, French, and Spanish foods.
 Since the arrival of the Spanish conquerors, Peru received a great foreign influence for its dishes.

-To begin to name the main fusion food techniques we would like to start with the Nikkei cuisine.
+To begin to name the main fusion food techniques, we would like to start with the Nikkei cuisine.
 Nikkei is a fusion of gastronomic techniques and styles between Japanese and Peruvian influences.
+Even influencing the cuisine of Peruvian Andes.
 This has become a popular trend with new restaurants looking to establish themselves on the scene.
-Nikkei cuisine could be thought of as a fortuitous encounter between both cultures.
-Therefore achieving a perfect mix between these very different worlds.
+Nikkei cuisine could be considered as a fortuitous encounter between both cultures, achieving a perfect mix between these very different worlds.
 A large part of the gastronomic community feels Nikkei cuisine as an identifying feature of current Peruvian cuisine.
 If you are looking to experience this incredible cuisine, the Maido restaurant is one of its main exponents.
 Don’t miss out on this amazing trend that has revolutionized Peruvian stomachs.

 The term began to gain relevance from the eighties.
 Since before, only Japanese immigrants were called Nikkei.
 This type of fusion food is one of the most sophisticated foods developed in recent years.
 The great habit of eating rice and fish has benefited the fusion of many Japanese recipes.
 Among the most popular dishes are Tiradito, Makis of different types such as Acevichado, and Tuna Sashimi.
 The Salmon Sushi with Creole sauce and the popular Olive Octopus are other delicacies that you cannot miss.

-The cuisine style Chifa is one of the most popular fusion foods in Peru and is usually eaten at large family gatherings.
-Chifa is one of the most recognized fusion foods nationwide.
+Chifa is one of the most popular fusion foods in Peru and is usually eaten at large family gatherings.
+This cuisine is one of the most recognized Peruvian fusion foods nationwide.
 Chifa is the integration of Peru and China cultures.
 At the end of the 19th century and the beginning of the 20th century, the influx of East Asian immigrants brought with it this incredible culinary style.
 The syncretism of cultures occurred with the great immigration of people from Canton.
 This gastronomic style is embraced with open arms and is traditionally eaten in restaurants almost every day.
 Even some Peruvian street food stands usually accompany their dishes with a portion of Chifa.

 The word “Criollo” or Creole, comes from the word Crioulo of the Portuguese language.
 This word translates to “Raise”.
 And this style of cooking prevailed among the fusion of different pre-Columbian cultures.
 And along with the integration of foreign influences, it gained a strong prominence.
 So it can be said that it was born during the colonial era.
 Currently, this style is predominant within our country and is a clear symbol of belonging.
 This style prevailed among the inhabitants of the then New World with European origin.
 The inhabitants adapted to the melting pot of cultures that was America and gave rise to this wonderful gastronomic style.
 The great Peruvian biodiversity is a clear representation of all the flavors that can be enjoyed in Peru.

-Although it is the Peru national dish par excellence, Ceviche is a fusion food dish from different country areas.
-The fusion of Peruvian and global cuisine is best represented by Ceviche, the great traditional dish of Lima.
+Although it is considered the Peru national dish par excellence, Ceviche is a fusion food dish from different country areas.
+The Peruvian fusion food and global cuisine is best represented by Ceviche, the great traditional dish of Lima.
 Ceviche combines fresh and raw fish from the Peruvian coast with preparation methods used for Japanese Sashimi.
 The fish is marinated in lemon juice and chili from the Andes that was first discovered by the Incas.
 The classical dish also includes other traditional Peruvian ingredients such as sweet potatoes, grilled corn, or corn nests.
-Even being considered a fusion food, it is one of the most representative dishes of the country.
-This is one of the facts about Peru impossible to discuss.
+Even being considered a fusion food, it is one of the most representative dishes of the country, this is one of the facts about Peru impossible to discuss.

-Although Peru is associated with Ceviche and is a strictly Peruvian dish, it is actually a fusion of different influences.
+Although Peru is associated with Ceviche and is considered a strictly Peruvian dish, it is actually a fusion of different influences.
 For example, the limes that are a key ingredient in the dish come from Spain.
 Despite this, the classic Ceviche with Ají Amarillo or Rocoto Pepper is an exclusive creation of Peru.
-Fresh fish comes from the Pacific Ocean which offers a great variety of fish.
+Fresh fish comes from the Pacific Ocean, which offers a great variety of fish.
 While the Camote, and the Yucas, come from the Andes area.
 Now, the technique of using raw fish may come from Japan.
-But it is said that the Moche people, prior to the Incas, were the culture responsible for creating the dish.
-Although instead of marinating the fish with Lima they used local ingredients.
-There’s no doubt that Ceviche is a unique symbol of Peruvians.
+But it is said that the Moche people, before the Incas, were the culture responsible for creating the dish.
+Although instead of marinating the fish with Lima, they used local ingredients.
+There’s no doubt that Ceviche is a unique symbol of Peruvians and Peruvian fusion food.

 Peruvian cuisine is derived from indigenous traditions and has been influenced by other cultures in the past few hundred years, including Europe, Africa, and Asia among others.
 The result is a fusion cuisine that reflects the country’s diverse cultural history.
 In certain tours in Peru with culinary themes, you can enjoy an explanation of the different influences that make up Peruvian cuisine.